iCrazeiOS/QuickSearch/README.md

 # QuickSearch
-Jailbreak tweak: Quickly search for something on the internet
+Jailbreak tweak: Click both volume buttons to quickly search for something on the internet